sophiexingsu/sophiexingsu.github.io/_pages/about.md

 # Hello and Welcome!

 ## About Me
-I'm a third-year Psychology  PhD student at WashU completing the [Cognitive, Computational and Systems Neuroscience Pathway](https://sites.wustl.edu/systemsneuroscience/ccsn-pathway/), diving deep into the brain and behavior's mysteries in [Dr. Jeff Zacks](https://dcl.wustl.edu/people/jzacks/)'s lab.
+I'm a third-year Psychology PhD student at WashU completing the [Cognitive, Computational and Systems Neuroscience Pathway](https://sites.wustl.edu/systemsneuroscience/ccsn-pathway/), and diving deep into the brain and behavior's mysteries in [Dr. Jeff Zacks](https://dcl.wustl.edu/people/jzacks/)'s lab.
 My journey blends computational approaches with dynamic cognition and action control.

-Prior to this, I was in [Dr.Nicole Landi](https://psychology.uconn.edu/person/nicole-landi/)'s lab applying Imaging genetics methods to understand the mechanisms of dyslexia.
+Prior to this, I was in [Dr.Nicole Landi's Lab](https://psychology.uconn.edu/person/nicole-landi/) applying Imaging genetics methods to understand the mechanisms of dyslexia.
 I earned my bachelor's degrees in Economics and Psychology from Cornell University, where I collaborated with [Dr. Khena Swallow](https://psychology.cornell.edu/khena-m-swallow).

 When I'm not brainstorming or number-crunching, I write essays in both [Chinese](/files/wechat.bmp) and English and bake cakes that are as much a science experiment as a treat.
 Check out my cake [gallery](/portfolio/) for a peek at my baking escapades.